seanedwards/seanedwards.github.io/_posts/2013-12-29-cpp-pattern-matching.md

 comments: true
 ---

 After being spoiled by Scala's [pattern matching](http://docs.scala-lang.org/tutorials/tour/pattern-matching.html), I became frustrated by the verbosity required to implement the [visitor pattern](https://en.wikipedia.org/wiki/Visitor_pattern) in C++.
-After some thought, it seemed like the visitor pattern could be abstracted away using templates.
+After some thought, it seemed like some common uses of the visitor pattern could be abstracted away using templates.

 We start with a function, called `Match`, which begins a match expression: